mark9064/factorio-rcon-py/README.md

 Available functions in both classes are (see docstrings for more info):
 * connect - Connects to the RCON server.
 * send_packet - Sends a packet to the RCON server.
-* recieve_packets - Receives a variable number of packets from the RCON server.
+* receive_packets - Receives a variable number of packets from the RCON server.
 * send_command - Sends a single command to the RCON server.
 * send_commands - Sends multiple commands to the RCON server.